pnnl/pyparticle/README.md

 Build a population → attach morphology (if needed) → query an aerosol property.

-Example (optics shown here; the same pattern applies to other morphologies such as freezing):
+Example (optics shown here; the same pattern applies to freezing):

 ```python
 from PyParticle.population.builder import build_population